Fast & Furious Crossroads: Development

 The game was announced during The Game Awards 2019 and was set to be launched in May 2020 for PlayStation 4, Windows, and Xbox One following the release of F9 to theaters.
 However, the COVID-19 pandemic forced both works to postpone.
 On May 27, 2020, it was announced that the game would be released on August 7, 2020.

 Bandai Namco announced that the game would be delisted from all platforms by the end of April 2022, with all sales ending on April 29.

 Reception

 Fast & Furious Crossroads received "generally unfavorable" reviews on all platforms according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 4% of critics.

 IGN gave the game a 4 out of 10, stating that it is "short, shallow, and surprisingly simple, and it's nothing less than a crashing disappointment in virtually every department".